Farmanmann/NLP-Article-Extractor/README.md

 ```

 ## Features and Enhancements
+- Data Validation: The program ensures that only past dates are accepted
 - Wayback Machine Support: Fetches and downloads archived versions of articles.
 - Filters only HTTP 200 snapshots to avoid broken downloads.
 - Error Handling: Implements retry logic for failed downloads.